ian-r-rose/ian-r-rose.github.io/content/2015-09-13-buckingham-pi-qualitative.md

 on the system of units that we have chosen for our measurements.
 Even better, now we know that the system is expressible using a single parameter ($\mathrm{Re}$), as opposed to the four parameters we started out with ($\rho$, $u_0$, $D$, and $\eta$).
-That is potentially a huge savings: instead of trying to understand how Couette flow works if we change around the four paremters, we now know that we only have to explore how things work if we change the Reynolds number.
+That can potentially give us a huge savings of effort: instead of trying to understand how Couette flow works if we change around the four parameters, we now know that we only have to explore how things work if we change the Reynolds number.

 It is beyond the scope of this article, but there is a large literature on Couette flow and how it behaves at different Reynolds numbers.
-At low $\mathrm{Re}$ it is laminar, which is shown in the above image.
+At low $\mathrm{Re}$ it is laminar, which is shown in the above schematic diagram.
 As $\mathrm{Re}$ becomes larger, however, instabilities in the flow start to appear, causing complex and turbulent flow features.